2025–26 Wisconsin Badgers women's ice hockey season

-The 2025–26 Wisconsin Badgers women's ice hockey season will represent the University of Wisconsin–Madison during the 2025–26 NCAA Division I women's ice hockey season.
-They will play their home games at LaBahn Arena and are coached by Mark Johnson in his 23nd season.
+The 2025–26 Wisconsin Badgers women's ice hockey season represented the University of Wisconsin–Madison during the 2025–26 NCAA Division I women's ice hockey season.
+They played their home games at LaBahn Arena and were coached by Mark Johnson in his 23nd season.

+On November 30, 2025, the Badgers won the Smashville Women's Collegiate Hockey Showcase in Nashville, Tennessee.
+Defeating the Stonehill Skyhawks by a 17–2 score.
+Of note, the 17 goals, scored by 11 different skaters, represents a Badgers single game record.